microsoft/qsharp-compiler/src/Passes/docs/src/DeveloperGuide/CodeQuality.md

 ## Modifying code quality requirements

-This component is the largest part of this PR.
 The continuous integration component includes:

 1. Style formatting to ensure that everything looks the same.
 This includes checking that relevant copyrights are in place.
 2. Static analysis